SplendidStrontium/andromede/cantrips/index.md

 		* like Count, caster guesses at value of non-integer value, eg someone's height, or a high-value integer, eg hairs on a cat
 	* _Sort_
 		* caster may increase concentration while sorting, eg, copper pieces into piles
-* **Runes**
+* **Invoke Runes**
 	* _Create Inscription_
 		* caster evokes magical writing, visible only by magical means.
 * **Telekinetics**
 	* _Alter Shape_
-		* an object may be cut, water splashed, etc, such that the constituent atoms do not change type.
+		* an object may be cut, water splashed, etc, such that the constituent atoms do not change type or number.
 	* _Gust_
 		* caster psionically creates air gust.
 	* _Shove_